EN

 Relics of the Three Kings

-The treasury houses various precious items associated with the relics of the Three Kings, including silk materials, elegant textiles, and ceremonial objects used in processions related to these important relics.
+The treasury houses several items connected to the relics of the Three Kings, including silk materials, historic textiles, and ceremonial objects used in processions for these relics.

 Medieval Manuscripts